-In his world-conquering campaign, Alexander hoped for the fruitful union of the Europeans with the peoples of the Middle East.
+In his world-conquering campaign, Alexander hoped for the fruitful union of the Europeans with the people of the Middle East.
 In his effort to reach this goal, he encouraged the massive settlement of Greek and Macedonian soldiers in Mesopotamia and Iran.
 Trying to establish strong bonds with the Iranian nobility,

 Alexander married Roxana, daughter of the most powerful of the Bactrian chiefs, and required 80 of his top officers and 10,000 of his soldiers to marry Persian women in a mass wedding in Susa.